 Products

 If you suffer from whiteheads and clogged pores it’s time to take inventory of all your cosmetics and skincare products.
-You will want to make sure that skincare products and cosmetics that you use on a daily basis are non-comedogenic, and the way to know for sure is to check the ingredients against a thorough list, like this: https://clearstemskincare.com/pages/pore-clogging-ingredients-list These are ingredients known for mimicking excess sebum which clogs pores and results in various types of acne including whiteheads and blackheads.
+You will want to make sure that skincare products and cosmetics that you use on a daily basis are non-comedogenic, and the way to know for sure is to check the ingredients against a thorough list, like this: with our pore-clogging ingredients list.
+These are ingredients known for mimicking excess sebum which clogs pores and results in various types of acne including whiteheads and blackheads.
 (10 & 11)

 Whiteheads vs. Blackheads